KKural/Exercise_3.1/Dodona-Learning-Path/description/Dodona_Learning_Path_Overview.md

 ### Application to Learning Process
 The integration of Bloom's Taxonomy into our questions strategically supports criminology students' learning process by:
-- **Cognitive Progression**: Building from recall to complex applications, boosting confidence and competence
+- **Cognitive Progression**: Building from recall to complex applications, boosting confidence and competence (Krathwohl, 2002)
 - **Transfer of Knowledge**: Requiring practical application of concepts in criminological contexts
 - **Metacognitive Development**: Encouraging reflection on thinking processes at higher levels
 - **Comprehensive Understanding**: Ensuring engagement across all cognitive levels for a holistic grasp
-- **Scaffolded Challenges**: Providing appropriate cognitive challenges that build upon prior knowledge
+- **Scaffolded Challenges**: Providing appropriate cognitive challenges that build upon prior knowledge (Vygotsky, 1978)
 - **Domain-Specific Application**: Applying statistical concepts directly to criminological scenarios

 ### Question-Bloom Level Mapping